arnaudroger/blog/_posts/2016-08-09-jigsaw-maven-integration.md

 ---
 layout: post
 ---

+# Update 2nd of November 2016

+the Maven plugin 3.6.0 has been officially release with jigsaw support.

+Gave it a quick try and I have some issues running/compiling the tests. seems that the test might need a module-info.java.

+Will update when I have more info.

+Mockito does not work in module because of objenesis that refer method in sun.reflect.ReflectionFactory that does not exist anymore.

 # Maven building java 9-ea with jigsaw

 If you don't have a module-info.java then you don't need to change anything.